Raicuparta/nomai-vr/README.md

 ## VR Controller Inputs

-Since most VR controllers have less buttons than a normal game controller, input mappings can't be one-to-one.
-This led to some creative use of motion controls in order to reduce the number of required buttons.
-The game will control a lot different than it did originally, and there won't be any tutorials teaching you how to play with these controls.
-Important things:
+There are some extra in-game tutorials for teaching you VR inputs, but some stuff doesn't have any tutorials yet.

+* You can't change the control bindings in-game (they will always reset);
 * Your headset might not have any default bindings, in which case you'll have to make your own through SteamVR;
-* In SteamVR's settings you can see the default controls that I set up for the game;
-* You can't change the control bindings in-game (they will always reset);
-* You can interact with most stuff by aiming with the right-hand laser and pressing the "primary interaction" button;
+* You can interact with most stuff by aiming with the right-hand laser and pressing the interact button;
 * Right hand grip can be used to grab tools from the toolbelt;
-* While holding a tool, press the "primary interaction" button to use the tool;
 * Change tool modes by holding a tool on your right hand and touching it with your left hand;
 * While piloting the ship, you can aim at and interact with stuff inside the ship (interact with the screens to equip that tool);
+* Turn on the flashlight by touching the side of your head with your right hand;
 * Experiment with the controls.
 When in doubt, aim laser and press interact.

 ## Installation